 IRS Section 179

-The 2017 deduction has a limit of $500,000!
-Taking advantage of the IRS Section 179 deduction might be the most profitable decision you make in 2017...and beyond.
+The 2018 deduction limit has been raised to $1,000,000!
+Taking advantage of the IRS Section 179 deduction might be the most profitable decision you make in 2018...and beyond.

 Since 1988, Lease Corporation of America has been developing the best equipment leasing solutions for thousands of small and medium sized businesses.
 We can do the same for you.
 LCA can help your business take advantage of IRS Section 179 tax incentives so that you can get the equipment your business needs.